 Functional neurologic status.
 The doctor will test how well a patient’s CNS is working by using an assessment called the Karnofsky Performance Scale.
 A higher score indicates a better prognosis.

 Metastatic spread.
-Meningioma very rarely metastasizes to other parts of the body.
+Meningioma very rarely spreads to other parts of the body.

 A recurrent tumor is one that has come back after treatment.
 If there is a recurrence, the tumor may need to be graded again using the system above.

 The factors listed above are the best ways to determine the prognosis for a person with meningioma.
-Researchers are currently looking for tumor markers (substances in the blood that are found in higher levels in a person with a tumor) that could make meningioma easier to diagnose and allow the staging of adult CNS tumors.
+Researchers are currently looking for tumor markers that could make meningioma easier to diagnose and allow the staging of adult CNS tumors.
 These tools may someday make it possible for doctors to determine how quickly a brain tumor will grow and spread, develop more effective treatments, and more accurately predict prognosis.

 Used with permission of the American Joint Committee on Cancer (AJCC), Chicago, Illinois.
 The original source for this material is the AJCC Cancer Staging Manual, Seventh Edition (2010) published by Springer-Verlag New York, www.cancerstaging.net .